Mexico–Vietnam relations: History

 Mexico and Vietnam are two nations that share a common history in the fact that both nations at one time were under the influence of the Second French Empire: the colony of French Indochina (including Vietnam) and the French-backed Second Mexican Empire.
 In 1945, Vietnam declared independence from France and soon Vietnam entered into the First Indochina War (1946-1954) and then the Vietnam War (1955-1975).
 During the Vietnam war, Mexico remained neutral.

-After the war ended in April 1975, both nations soon established diplomatic relations with each other on 19 May, 1975.
+After the war ended in April 1975, both nations established diplomatic relations with each other on 19 May, 1975.
 Mexico soon appointed its ambassador to China concurrent ambassador to Vietnam.
 In 1975 Vietnam opened an embassy in Mexico City and Mexico followed suit by opening an embassy in Hanoi in 1976.

-In 1975, Deputy Foreign Minister Nguyễn Cơ Thạch travelled to Mexico and met with President Luis Echeverría.
+In 1975, Deputy Foreign Minister Nguyễn Cơ Thạch travelled to Mexico and met President Luis Echeverría.
 That same year, Mexico sent a ship to Vietnam carrying aid and materials worth a million dollars.
-In 1979, Vietnamese Prime Minister Phạm Văn Đồng paid an official visit to Mexico where he met with President José López Portillo.
+In 1979, Vietnamese Prime Minister Phạm Văn Đồng paid an official visit to Mexico where he met President José López Portillo.

 In 1980, Mexico closed its embassy due to financial reasons, however, Mexico re-opened its embassy in October 2000.
 In 2002, both countries established a bilateral Mechanism for Political Consultations.
-In October 2002, Vietnamese Prime Minister Phan Văn Khải travelled to Mexico to attend the APEC Summit in Los Cabos where he met with President Vicente Fox.
+In October 2002, Vietnamese Prime Minister Phan Văn Khải travelled to Mexico to attend the APEC Summit in Los Cabos where he met President Vicente Fox.

 In 2011, Mexico unveiled a statue of Chairman Ho Chi Minh in Mexico City.
 In November 2017, Mexican President Enrique Peña Nieto paid a visit to Vietnam to attend the APEC summit in Da Nang and met with President Trần Đại Quang.

 In 2020, both nations celebrated 45 years of diplomatic relations.
 In March 2023, Mexican Foreign Undersecretary, Carmen Moreno Toscano, paid a visit to Vietnam and met with her counterpart to attend a bilateral political consultation between both nations and to discuss the political, economic and cooperation between Mexico and Vietnam.